grislyeye/three-meet/pages/backgrounds/noble.md

 </header>

-Pick one of the follow:
+Pick one of the following:

   * **Stipend:** As a noble, you are expected to maintain a certain lifestyle.
 You start with a **Large Pouch of Crowns (Treasure Ud10)**.
 This item refreshes at the end of each adventure.
   * **Servant:** You have a loyal [Retainer](../../pages/equipment/retainers.md) who follows your commands.